neuicons/neu/README.md

 The SVG files are on the way to be completed there, will update it once it's done.

+#### Figma
+Neu icons is now available on [Figma](https://www.figma.com/community/file/874331540254982306/Neu-Icons) as a component library.

 #### Using CDN

 Call the CSS on your `html` file using this address.